teaql/teaql-quick-start/quick-start/function-patten.md

     The format is like this.
     ![](images/FP-4.png)

-2. Open Postman, add a new request,
+2. Open Postman, select method **PUT**, then add a new request,  input the link into